 A general overview of garbage disposal outside special areas is provided below:

 - Floating materials discharge at sea is prohibited

 - Food, Crockery, bottles, rags, meals, cans etc.discharge at sea is prohibited

 - Food, crockery etc. can be disposed at more than 4 nautical miles from the nearest land.

-For this regulation, there are no certification or approvals necessary, however, it is mandatory for all ships and the following requirement to be fulfilled by the ships under MARPOL Annex V:
+For this regulation, Garbage Management Plan Certificate is necessary, however, it is mandatory for all ships and the following requirement to be fulfilled by the ships under MARPOL Annex V: